waterrmalann/Javascript14/README.md

 A tiny challenge I'm taking to build 15 simple vanilla web apps in 15 days using HTML, CSS, and JavaScript.

-The primary focus of this challenge is JavaScript as I wanted each project to have an utility, though HTML and CSS have also been used extensively to make the apps visually pleasing.
+The primary focus of this challenge is JavaScript as I wanted each project to have functionality, though HTML and CSS have also been used extensively to make the apps visually pleasing.

 | Day | App | Description |
 | --- | --- | --- |